Rescue crews searching for missing man in Wolfe Lake

-WOLFE COUNTY, Ky.
-(WYMT/WKYT) - Wolfe County Search and Rescue in looking for a missing man in a lake.
+Wolfe County Search and Rescue in looking for a missing man in a lake.

-Our sister station WKYT reports they have been at Wolfe Lake or Campton Lake off of the Mountain Parkway since 3 p.m.
+reports they have been at Wolfe Lake or Campton Lake off of the Mountain Parkway since 3 p.m.
 Monday.

 The crew tells us a man was wading near a cliff and went under.
 They are trying to find him.